Lost Your Creativity? Let’s Get It Back

 There’s probably nothing more frustrating than identifying as a creative person, maybe even working in the creative industry, and realizing all of a sudden: “Holy cow.
 I lost my creativity.”

 What to do when the creative spark is gone?
-Creative ruts are normal but some can last for so long you may feel like you entirely lost your creativity.
+Creative ruts are normal but some can last for so long that it may feel like you entirely lost your creativity.

 Before you despair, some words of consolation: Your creativity is never lost.
-It does not fall out of your pocket one day while taking a walk, it cannot be stolen by your evil-spirited neighbor (even if he tried!).
+It does not fall out of your pocket one day while taking a walk and it cannot be stolen by your evil-spirited neighbor (even if he tried!).